ruiguo2018/XAI_UnsafeDiscourseDetection/README.md

 ./Data                --> Contains the dataset related files.

-./Models              --> Contains the codes for all the classifiers used
+./Codes              --> Contains the codes used

-./Preprocess  	      --> Contains the codes for preprocessing the dataset
+./Mturk_prepare  	      --> Contains the info for Mturk

 ./best_model_json     --> Contains the parameter values for the best models